AuthorizeNet/sdk-php/README.md

 **<a name="regex-note">Note</a>:**
 **For any regex, no starting or ending '/' or any other delimiter should be defined.
 The '/' delimiter and unicode flag is added in the code.**

- ### Transaction Hash Upgrade
-Authorize.Net is phasing out the MD5 based `transHash` element in favor of the SHA-512 based `transHashSHA2`.
-The setting in the Merchant Interface which controlled the MD5 Hash option is no longer available, and the `transHash` element will stop returning values at a later date to be determined.
-For information on how to use `transHashSHA2`, see the [Transaction Hash Upgrade Guide] (https://developer.authorize.net/support/hash_upgrade/).

 ## License